markhakansson/rauk/docs/dev/maintained_forks.md

 `vcell` is not usually a part of a user's `Cargo.toml` file but is used by underlying crates.
 This is patched such that when creating the test harness and running KLEE, hardware accesses can be tested via the added `klee-analysis` feature.
 Volatile writes will be ignored when generating tests as there are no side effects of that operation.
 But volatile reads will be made symbolic as it's when reading and dealing with the result as errors can be uncovered.

+The feature `klee-replay` is used during the anaysis phase and sets a breakpoint inside the vcell reading.
+This is used to overwrite the read value with the contents of a test vector.

 ## Feature: `klee-analysis`
 ### Changes to `vcell`
 * `lib.rs`